 The endometrial scratch is a straightforward out-patient procedure which is relatively painless (similar to a cervical smear test).
 The procedure involves “scratching” the endometrial lining of the womb with a very small catheter (plastic tube) prior to an attempt to get pregnant.

 The procedure is thought to increase the immune system cells and therefore the growth factors at the site of the endometrial scratch.
 This is believed to make the womb lining more receptive to embryo implantation.
 Studies have suggested that implantation rates may be twice as high in patients who have an endometrial scratch before attempting to get pregnant.

 You will attend the clinic with a semi-full bladder (drink 300ml of water 1 hour prior to the procedure, and do not empty your bladder during this time).
-First the Doctor will perform an internal ultrasound scan to assess the shape and position of the womb.
 A very small catheter will then be inserted through the cervix into the womb.
 This catheter will be used to scratch 4 areas on the womb lining.
 You may experience slight discomfort as the catheter is being passed into the womb.

 After the procedure, a small amount of vaginal spotting or bleeding is not unusual.
-You can commence an IVF cycle as normal the following month or try a natural cycle in the same month.
+You can commence an IVF cycle as normal the following month.